-ELPS are also integrated into some of the lessons for those working with Multilingual Learners at NRS Levels 4-6.
+ELPS are also integrated into some of the lessons for those working with Multilingual Learners (MLs) at NRS Levels 4-6.
 These lessons include extension activities and/or supplemental activities describing how to meet the ELPS through enhancement and adaptation.
-Educators working with MLs are encouraged to review the suggested standards and activity descriptions, and then review the ELPS document to select their own standards to address and integrate, building out activities with appropriate rigor and assessment.
+Educators working with MLs are encouraged

 Some states have adapted the ELPS and provide guidance on how to implement them.
-For instance, Massachusetts created the Massachusetts English Proficiency Standards and has organized resources to support the implementation of each standard.
-Review the resources below, and use those that will support MLs in your programs:
+For instance, Massachusetts created the Massachusetts English Language Proficiency Standards (MA ELPS) and has organized resources to support the implementation of each standard.